geoschem/geos-chem-shared-docs/doc/gcid-why-on-cloud.rst

 Accessibility
 =============

-Data hosted on the cloud can be accessed from anywhere in the world, facilitating collaboration among teams.
-The data can also be accessed accessed in :ref:`several different ways <gcid-data-access>`.
+Data hosted on the cloud can be :ref:`accessed from anywhere in the world <gcid-data-access>`, facilitating collaboration among teams.

 .. _gcid-why-perf: